KRS1806/Dibujillo-ChatBot/README.md

 $ python manage.py runserver
 ```

-- Click on the "Elegir Archivo" button and select your image
+- Click on the arrow button and select your image
     Note: The bot will not work if you don't give it an image

 - Ask the bot your question or indication on the asigned space